Elias Díaz Player Props: Rockies vs. Braves

 Elias Díaz At The Plate

+- Diaz leads Colorado with an OBP of .356 this season while batting .300 with 19 walks and 23 runs scored.

-- Among the qualified hitters in baseball, his batting average ranks 20th, his on-base percentage ranks 49th, and he is 49th in the league in slugging.
+- Among the qualified hitters in MLB play, his batting average ranks 13th, his on-base percentage ranks 35th, and he is 49th in the league in slugging.

-- Diaz is batting .250 with one homer during his last games and is on a four-game hitting streak.
+- Diaz is batting .350 with one homer during his last games and is riding a five-game hitting streak.

-- In 11.7% of his games this year, he has hit a long ball, and 3% of his trips to the plate.
+- He has homered in seven games this season (11.5%), leaving the park in 2.9% of his chances at the plate.

-- Diaz has driven in a run in 22 games this season (36.7%), including 10 games with more than one RBI (16.7%).
-He has also driven home three or more of his team's runs in two contests.
+- In 22 games this year (36.1%), Diaz has picked up an RBI, and in 10 of those games (16.4%) he had more than one.
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.